Artorp/factorio-computer/Docs/AssemblyQuickstart.md

 There is yet no stack overflow detection, should the stack overflow it will begin overwriting the RAM from the buttom up.

-When using the stack the stack pointer should be initialized to the desired last address.
-For 256 words, it will be adress 255, or 0xff.
+The stack pointer should be initialized to the desired last address before using the stack.
+For 256 words, it will be address 255, or 0xff.
 Example program:

 ```
 MOV SP, 0xff